 By using our resources wisely, we not only improve the environment but improve the quality of life for our community.
-The City is developing a Climate Action Plan that will provide a framework for reducing greenhouse gas (GHG) emissions and managing our natural resources.
-The California Public Utilities Commission has made funding available to those cities with an energy efficiency partnership with Southern California Edison (SCE).
+The City has developed a Climate Action Plan that will provide a framework for reducing greenhouse gas (GHG) emissions and managing our natural resources.
+The California Public Utilities Commission made funding available to those cities with an energy efficiency partnership with Southern California Edison (SCE).
 Santa Ana has had a partnership with SCE since 2008.
-The funding covers the Baseline Greenhouse Gas Emissions Inventory and the Energy Chapter of the Climate Action Plan.
+The funding covers the Baseline GHG Emissions Inventory and the Energy Chapter of the Climate Action Plan.
 The funding for the remainder of the components to complete the Climate Action Plan is the responsibility of the City.

-The State of California has adopted a wide variety of regulations aimed at reducing greenhouse gas emissions.
+The State of California has adopted a wide variety of regulations aimed at reducing GHG emissions.
 The adoption and implementation of this legislation demonstrates California's leadership in addressing this critical challenge.
-The passage of Assembly Bill 32 in 2006 has provided a statewide goal of reducing greenhouse gas emissions to 1990 levels by 2020.
-Senate Bill 375 reduces greenhouse gas emissions from automobiles and light trucks through integrated transportation, land use, housing, and environmental planning.
-In enacting SB 97 in 2007, California's lawmakers recognized the need to analyze greenhouse gas emissions as a part of the California Environmental Quality Act (CEQA) process.
-SB 97 requires the Office of Planning and Research to develop CEQA guidelines addressing the analysis and mitigation of greenhouse gas emissions on proposed projects.
+The passage of Assembly Bill 32 in 2006 has provided a statewide goal of reducing GHG emissions to 1990 levels by 2020.
+Senate Bill 375 reduces GHG emissions from automobiles and light trucks through integrated transportation, land use, housing, and environmental planning.
+In enacting SB 97 in 2007, California's lawmakers recognized the need to analyze GHG emissions as a part of the California Environmental Quality Act (CEQA) process.
+SB 97 requires the Office of Planning and Research to develop CEQA guidelines addressing the analysis and mitigation of GHG emissions on proposed projects.

 For additional information about the legislative information, please click here: Regulatory Framework

-Cities and counties have a unique influence over significant greenhouse gas emission sources.
+Cities and counties have a unique influence over significant GHG emission sources.
 Local governments play an integral role in meeting the regulatory commitments and emissions reduction targets through climate action planning.

 On behalf of the City of Santa Ana, Mayor Miguel Pulido signed the U.S. Mayors Climate Protection Agreement in 2007.
 The Agreement urges federal and state governments to enact policies and programs to meet the Kyoto Protocol target of a 7 percent reduction in emissions below 1990 levels.
-The City of Santa Ana has already taken significant steps to reduce greenhouse gas emissions and energy costs generated by governmental operations.
-By developing new strategies, adopting policies and implementing programs we will be able to further reduce our greenhouse gas emissions.
-During the climate action plan process, the evaluation criteria for appropriate mitigation measures will be based on cost effectiveness, greenhouse gas reduction potential, availability of funding, co-benefits, support, and feasibility.
-Santa Ana has developed a greenhouse gas inventory, which is a critical first step in developing a Climate Action Plan.
-Identifying the largest sources of greenhouse gas emissions, pro-actively finding negative trends that need to be corrected, and showing the impact of actions taken to date, will assist in developing strategies for achieving our reduction goal.
-Working together with our partners in the public, private, and nonprofit sectors, Santa Ana wants to lead the effort to create a sustainable and better environment.
-The Climate Action Plan is expected to be adopted in 2013/2014.
+The City of Santa Ana has already taken significant steps to reduce GHG emissions and energy costs generated by governmental operations.
+By adopting policies and implementing new strategies and programs we will be able to further reduce our GHG emissions.
+The climate action plan process, included an evaluation criteria for appropriate mitigation measures which were be based on cost effectiveness, GHG reduction potential, availability of funding, co-benefits, support, and feasibility.
+Santa Ana developed a GHG inventory, which was a critical first step in developing a Climate Action Plan.
+Identifying the largest sources of GHG emissions, pro-actively finding negative trends that need to be corrected, and showing the impact of actions taken to date, assisted in developing strategies for achieving our reduction goal.
+Working together with our partners in the public, private, and nonprofit sectors, Santa Ana will lead the effort to create a sustainable and better environment.
+The Climate Action Plan is expected to be adopted on December 15, 2015.